History of TOA ~From 1908 to 2008~

 Domestic demand started rising with major projects on the horizon

 In 1987, the government of Japan announced a comprehensive initiative to stimulate domestic demand, including a six trillion yen economic stimulus package and deregulation reforms.
 These brought immediate benefits to the construction industry.
-TOA Corporation was engaged on a number of major national infrastructure projects including expansion of Haneda Airport, construction of bridges to Shikoku, development of the Kansai International Airport and construction of Trans-Tokyo Bay Highway, as well as construction of power stations for energy utilities and other projects in the energy sector.
+We engaged on number of major national infrastructure projects including expansion of Haneda Airport, construction of bridges to Shikoku, development of the Kansai International Airport and construction of Trans-Tokyo Bay Highway, as well as construction of power stations for energy utilities and other projects in the energy sector.

 Haneda Airport expansion